 5 Breathtaking Natural Wonders to See in Vietnam

-Among the many reasons to visit Vietnam, what caught my heart has got to be the natural wonders it offers.
-What more is that it’s relatively affordable to around the country.
+Among the many reasons to visit Vietnam, what caught my heart was the natural wonders it offers.
+What more is that it’s relatively affordable around the country.
 That’s probably why it’s so popular among backpackers and budget travelers.
-There are so many natural wonders, from forests, to rock formations, waterfalls to lakes – not to mention the miles and miles of coastline!
+There are so many natural wonders, from forests to rock formations, waterfalls to lakes – not to mention the miles and miles of coastline!
 Here are some of the most breathtaking natural wonders to see in Vietnam:

 #1 Halong Bay